-In the decomposition across sectors, the between effects are combined to more clearly show the within effect in each sector.
+In the decomposition across sectors, the between effects in different sectors are unified into one to show the within effect in each sector more clearly.
 These within effects show that it is primarily the manufacturing sector that is driving overall development: around two-thirds of the overall within effect can be explained by this sector.
-In addition, the service sector also contributed, while the contribution of the other two sectors, agriculture and mining, was very small.
+In addition, the service sector also contributed, while the contributions of the other two sectors, agriculture and mining, were very small.